opentensor/old-docs/src/cli/GettingStarted.md

 Ultimately, we suggest that users switch to running the network software locally, after initially registering to Nakamoto.
 Although this option is more energy intensive, it will give you access to enhanced speed and safety while using the protocol, and is recommended for serious participants.

-Registering in the network can take some time, depending on the caliber of your hardware.
-You will be notified when then process is complete.
+Registering on the network can take some time, depending on the calibre of your hardware.
+You will be notified when the process is complete.